codenamejason/vp-node-assessment/README.md

 	- Miami, FL
 	- Chicago, IL
 	- Seattle, WA
-- The response shape should be a single object containing the average temperature:
+- The response should be a single object containing the average temperature calculated from the above cities:
 ```javascript
 {
 	averageTeperature: 74.3